DendrouLab/panpipes-tutorials/docs/ingesting_spatial_data/Ingesting_spatialdata_with_panpipes.md

         └── tissue_positions_list.csv
 ```

+**Please note, that the data folder structure needs to be structured as expected by the [squidpy.read.visium](https://squidpy.readthedocs.io/en/stable/api/squidpy.read.visium.html) function.**

 ### Edit submission and yaml file

 In `spatial/ingestion`, create a submission file like the one we provide in the [tutorials](../../tutorials/ingesting_visium_data).
 For this tutorial, you can use the provided.